simplemonkey/SourceCodeForBlog/content/posts/Jenkins.md

 **Steps to deploy app on EKS**

-\1.
-Create Bitbucket repo with Dockerfile and Jenkinsfile
+1. Create Bitbucket repo with Dockerfile and Jenkinsfile

-\2.
-Configure and run Jenkins on EC2
+2. Configure and run Jenkins on EC2

-\3.
-Configure Bitbucket Server integration , Docker and Kubernetes plug-ins
+3. Configure Bitbucket Server integration , Docker and Kubernetes plug-ins

-\4.
-Install Docker, Git, Kubectl, Eksctl on EC2 in *usr/*local/bin
+4. Install Docker, Git, Kubectl, Eksctl on EC2 in *usr/*local/bin

-`    	`add Jenkins to docker group
+Add Jenkins to docker group

-`    	`update $PATH=$PATH:/usr/local/bin for Jenkins user to access installed binaries
+Update $PATH=$PATH:/usr/local/bin for Jenkins user to access installed binaries

-\5.
-Create Jenkins pipeline :
+5. Create Jenkins pipeline :

-`    `>	Connect SCM and configure build trigger to poll SCM (configure bitbucket creds and specify      	JenkinsFile path in SCM)
+     *	Connect SCM and configure build trigger to poll SCM (configure bitbucket creds and specifyJenkinsFile path in SCM)

-`    `> Create EKS cluster with one node
+     * Create EKS cluster with one node

-`    `> Build docker image
+     * Build docker image

-`    `> Push docker image to ECR
+     * Push docker image to ECR

-`    `> Deploy app and load balancer on EKS
+     * Deploy app and load balancer on EKS

-`    `> Get Loadbalancer’s DNS name to access app
+     * Get Loadbalancer’s DNS name to access app